PECOS-packages/PECOS/docs/development/from-guppy-dem-handoff.md

 The audited path is deliberately fail-closed.
 A runtime trace must contain a complete lowered operation stream with stable measurement IDs; raw pre-runtime QIS order is not an acceptable substitute.
-Named shot conversion likewise accepts only compiler-certified direct scalar `result()` dataflow.
-Aggregate arrays and transformed booleans must not be treated as measurement identity until the compiler exposes an explicit element-level provenance ABI.
+Named shot conversion accepts compiler-certified direct scalar `result()` dataflow and validated generator-supplied scalar layouts.
+Aggregate arrays and transformed booleans must not be treated as generic measurement identity until the compiler exposes an explicit element-level provenance ABI.

 This should support calls like: